johnsonc/pstats2/README.rst

 Copyright
 ---------

-Changes in this fork (c) Jakub Stasiak, 2013.
+Changes in this fork (c) Johnson Chetty, 2017.
 Authors of original module are listed in ``pstats2.py``.

 This source code is licensed under Apache License, Version 2.0.
 See LICENSE file for details.